bee2100cs/first_dapp/README.md

-# first_dapp
+# Mood-Dapp
-A simple dapp deployed on the Goerli testnet
+A simple dapp deployed on the Sepolia testnet